Common Travel Problems And How to Overcome Them

 Here are some common travel problems to be aware of and how to overcome them.

-Imagine you’re finally on your way to your dream vacation that you’ve been planning for months.
-You’re pumped, until you hear the dreaded news: your flight has been delayed for several hours or even cancelled altogether.
+Imagine you are finally on your way to your dream vacation that you have been planning for months.
+You are pumped, until you hear the dreaded news: your flight has been delayed for several hours or even cancelled altogether.
 It’s every traveller’s nightmare, especially when you have activities and accommodation all booked.

 If flight delays or cancellations happen to you, there are a few things you should do: